NREL/hive/docs/developer/README.md

 # Testing
 ## unittest
 __unittest__ is the Python standard library test module.
 It has a simple API and is a good introduction to testing for those with less familiarity.
 Docs are available [here](https://docs.python.org/3/library/unittest.html#module-unittest).

+### Running testing suite
+To run the entire testing suite, simply navigate to the `tests/` subdirectory and run `python -m unittest discover`.

+### Running individual tests
+To run individual tests, navigate to the `tests/` directory and run `python -m unittest name_of_test_module.py`

 ## don't test things twice (no subfunctions)